WHAT ARE SUPERFOODS?

 Blueberry Muffin Superfood & Adaptogen Smoothie

-- 1 1/4 cup unsweetened almond milk, more as needed
+- 1 1/4 cup filtered water or unsweetened almond milk, more as needed

 - 1 teaspoon Navitas Organic Superfood+ Adaptogen Blend